Everything seems to be interconnected these days: computers, mobile phones, cars, even watches and pacemakers. Yet it is only the beginning.

 Imagine that every sand grain on Earth could have about 45 quintillions unique IP addresses* (!).

 Consequently, virtually everything will have its own IP address: radios, mobile phones, earphones, shoes, and hairdryers.
 The “Internet of things” is the much-hyped expression that embraces this idea.
 Investors have already discovered this trend and view it as a multi-billion dollar opportunity.
-We will experience a huge increase of innovation and activity in this field during the next few years.
+We will experience a huge increase in innovation and activity in this field during the next few years.

 - We will all communicate instantly in “real-time” with each other.
 Communication will become a continuous activity.
 Instead of intentionally entering information in the form of instant messages or emails, future devices will support contextual messaging, such as location-based, behavioral (running vs. walking vs. driving), commercial (purchasing certain goods), social (working, learning, watching a movie, etc.) as well as emotional (missing the loved ones, being happy, crying, etc.) It will be a world of instant understanding.